dcn01/ktHTTPD/README.md

 # ktHTTPD

-A very basic and lightweight HTTP server in Kotlin targeting Android/JVM.
+A very basic and lightweight HTTP server developed with Kotlin and targeting Android/JVM.

 Inspired in NanoHTTPD but using Kotlin features.
 Makes use of Coroutines to handle asynchronous tasks like handling requests.